 Become a student of yourself by becoming a student of military history!

 Pictured below is my best attempt at recreating a moment in the past while serving in the Army in 2009.
 My mentor who assisted me throughout the creation of my 77th Infantry Division “impression” was a real life combat veteran who served in the regiment I was researching.
-The man’s name was Roy, and with his assistance, along with the positive technologies found using the internet, we were able to tell his story through living history.
+The man’s name was Roy.
+With Roy’s assistance via nothing but email, along with the more positive technologies found using a simpler internet in the pioneer days of the WWW, Roy and I were able to tell his story through living history, right on site in Okinawa.

-Roy gladly told me the details only another soldier with a military history background may readily ask about; things like bayonet lugs on M1 carbines, the supply and health problems experienced with the HBT cotton uniforms, and jungle fighting in leather boots just to name a few.
+Roy cheerfully told me the details only another soldier with a military history interest may readily ask about; things like bayonet lugs on M1 carbines in 1945; the supply and health problems experienced with the HBT cotton uniforms that never, ever dried on Okinawa [ACUs were not much different]; and some of the fiercest jungle fighting in leather boots the US Army has ever experienced, even to this day… just to name a few.

 Roy is now dead, but thanks to our mutual efforts, Roy will live forever, so long as I can remember him.